ErikDeBruijn/TeslaFTW/README.md

 TeslaFTW
 ========

-Pebble App to control your Tesla Model S/X or hopefully soon the model E (economy).
+Pebble App to control your Tesla Model S/X or hopefully soon the Model III (economy).

 Click below for a demo video: